davidhu2000/typescript_crash_course/types_vars_funcs.md

 }
 ```

-Here the function `someFunction` is created with a string and a fucntion argument.
+Here the function `someFunction` is created with a string and a function argument.
 We specified that the callback takes a string argument.
 We use the `() =>` syntax to indicate that the callback is a function.
 The `void` keyword denotes that the function does not return a value.

 We can call the function like so: